-The best eco-friendly green credit card is the Green America Rewards Credit Card because it donates a percentage of every purchase to the green economy-oriented nonprofit, Green America.
-A few other options that give a slice of your purchases to green organizations are the Bank of America World Wildlife Fund Cash Rewards Card and the Amazon Watch Visa Platinum card issued by TCM Bank.
+One of the best eco-friendly green credit cards is the Green America Rewards Credit Card because it donates a percentage of every purchase to the green economy-oriented nonprofit, Green America.
+A few other options that give a slice of your purchases to green organizations are the World Wildlife Fund Credit Card and the Clean Water Action Credit Card.

 Donations aren’t the only way credit card companies can make an environmental impact.
 Payment technology company CPI Card Group announced its “Second Wave” credit and debit cards in September 2019, made from plastic that would have otherwise ended up in oceans.
 CPI said they’re partnering up with a yet-to-be-named “large U.S.-based card-issuing financial institution” in the near future.

-Similarly, American Express is now offering its redesigned Green Credit Card, made of recycled ocean plastic collected by Parley for the Oceans.
-Amex has also recently announced a recycling service for its credit cards, which will roll out in 2020.
+Similarly, American Express is offering its redesigned American Express® Green Card, made of recycled ocean plastic collected by Parley for the Oceans.
+Amex has also launched a recycling service for its credit cards, which rolled out in 2020.

 Overall, making your spending more “green” is a good idea, but credit cards will only do so much in that effort.
 Being conscious of your purchases might be better for the environment than finding an eco-friendly or “green” credit card.
 Another option is getting a credit card with good rewards and simply making your own donation to the environmental group of your choice.